websights

 • Resolution: This controls the wrap precision.
 Values between 1 and 10 are accepted.
 Higher values produce geometry that closely represents the input surface.
 Lower values result in a faster, but coarser representation.

-• Allow Tunnels: If toggled on, will allow the result to be topologically more complex than a sphere.
+• Allow Tunnels: If toggled on, it will allow the result to be topologically more complex than a sphere.
 This means tunnels or even multiple disconnected surfaces.

 • Tunnel Detection: